Skip to content

 Karch Kiraly

 Karch Kiraly is the only volleyball player to win Olympic gold in both indoor and beach volleyball.
 After winning indoor gold in 1984 and 1988, he transitioned to beach volleyball and captured Olympic gold at the 1996 Atlanta Games with Kent Steffes.
-He won over 140 professional beach volleyball tournaments and is widely regarded as the greatest volleyball player of all time across both disciplines.
+He won over 140 top-flight beach volleyball tournaments and is widely regarded as the greatest volleyball player of all time across both disciplines.

 Misty May-Treanor

 Misty May-Treanor formed one half of the most dominant partnership in beach volleyball history alongside Kerri Walsh Jennings.
 Together they won three consecutive Olympic gold medals (2004, 2008, 2012), going undefeated in Olympic competition with a combined record of 21-0 in Olympic matches.
-May-Treanor's extraordinary ball control and defensive skills set a new standard for the sport.
+May-Treanor's elite ball control and defensive skills set a new standard for the sport.

 Kerri Walsh Jennings

 Kerri Walsh Jennings is the most decorated beach volleyball player in Olympic history, winning three gold medals (2004, 2008, 2012 with Misty May-Treanor) and a bronze medal (2016 with April Ross).
-Standing at 1.88m, her dominant net play and powerful attacking made her a force throughout a career spanning five Olympic Games.
+Standing at 1.88m, her dominant net play and heavy attacking made her a force throughout a career spanning five Olympic Games.
 She holds records for consecutive match wins and remains an icon of the sport.

 Emanuel Rego